 The backbone of the country’s road network consists of the two Pan-European corridors VIII and X.

 There are two international airports in Skopje and Ohrid.
 There are regular direct connections to several larger European transport centers.
-Turkish “TAV” is the new operator and manager of the North Macedonian airport system since 2008, after receiving the right to a 20-year concession from the Government of the Republic of North Macedonia.
+Turkish “TAV” is the new operator and manager of the Macedonian airport system since 2008, after receiving the right to a 20-year concession from the Government of the Republic of North Macedonia.

 North Macedonia is a land-locked country.
-The access to the neighboring ports is enabled through the roads and railway links.
+Access to the neighboring ports is enabled through the roads and railway links.
 The closest ports are in Thessalonica, at about 100 km from the Greek border crossing in Gevgelija, and in Durres, at about 150 km from the Albanian border crossing in Struga.
 Passenger transport exists on Lake Ohrid with smaller ships, from 25 to 150 seats.

 The broadly spread network for distribution and supply of electricity makes North Macedonia a favorable destination for investing in every part of its territory.
-In 2006, the Austrian EVN undertook the supply of the domestic market with electricity.
+In 2006, the Austrian EVN undertook the supply the domestic market with electricity.
 Energy sector development is a priority in North Macedonia, especially taking into consideration the fact that 70% of the technically available hydro-potential is open for current and future investment.

-The gas pipeline system, with a capacity of 800 million m³ annually, is part of the Corridor 8.
-The length of the main gas pipeline is around 98 km, and it spreads from the border with Bulgaria to Skopje.
+The gas pipeline system, with a capacity of 800 million m³ annually, is part of Corridor 8.
+The length of the main gas pipeline is around 98 km and it spreads from the border with Bulgaria to Skopje.
 The distribution network already in place is 26 km long and the city network is 31.5 km long.

 The planned development of the gas pipeline network in the Republic of North Macedonia is centered on constructing new facilities for the production of electric and/or heating power, expanding direct supply to potential consumers, as well as upgrading the gas pipeline network in the region and beyond.